- Learning and Outcomes

 - Facilitate meaningful encounters with employers for all students

-- Support positive transitions post-16 and post-18
+- Support positive transitions post-16

 - Enable students to develop the research skills to find out about opportunities